 The goals of simplicity and robustness lead us to adopt a multicomponent system.
 The daemon itself is persistent (may run for weeks or months at a time, starting many jobs), typically one instance per host in a TCP-connected network.
 Manager processes will be started by the daemons to control the application processes (clients) of a single parallel job and will provide most of the MPD features.
 The goal of speed requires that the daemons be in contact with one another prior to job startup, and the goals of scalability and "no master" suggest that the daemons be connected in a ring.1 The services that the managers will provide (see Section 3.3) suggest that they be in contact as well, and the fastest way for them to form these connections is to inherit part of the ring connectivity of the daemons.
 Separate managers for each user process support the individual process environments.
-The goal of having a collective identity for a parallel job leads us to treat the mpirun or mpiexec process as such a representative, and use it to deliver signals and stdin to application processes and collect stdout and stderr output from them.
+The goal of having a collective identity for a parallel job leads us to treat the mpirun process as such a representative and use it to deliver signals and stdin to application processes and collect stdout and stderr output from them.
 This suggests that the mpirun process connect first to the daemon ring in order to start the job, and then switch the connection to the manager ring in order to control the job.
 The goal of speed suggests that these latter connections be restricted to a process running on the same host, either the daemon itself or a persistent gateway process if the daemon is run as root, so that authentication can be through the file system (a Unix rather than a network socket).
 We refer to all such processes as console commands.
-Finally, in order that this infrastructure be available to support MPI programs or other parallel tools, there needs to be client library that each application process may use to interact with its manager.
+The console commands mpd, mpdtrace, and mpdallexit manage the daemons themselves; mpdmpexec and mpirun start parallel jobs; and mpdlistjobs, mpdkilljob, and mpdgangjobs help to manage parallel jobs.
+There are a few others, and it is easy to write new console commands as needed.
+Finally, in order that this infrastructure be available to support MPI programs or other parallel tools, there needs to be a client library that each application process may use to interact with its manager.

-1 While a ring is not ultimately scalable, it is more so than the typical star used in many process management systems, and our experiments have shown it feasible for the 1000-daemon domain.
+1 While a ring is not ultimately scalable, it is more so than the typical star used in many process management systems, and our experiments have shown it feasible for the thousand-daemon domain.

 We do not specify how the daemons are started or connected, since the system provides a number of alternatives, and the process need not be particularly fast.
 A console command is started by the user, either interactively or under the control of a batch scheduler.
 The daemons fork and exec the managers, which use information given them by the daemons to connect themselves into a ring, then fork and exec the clients.
-The startup messages traverse the ring quickly, so most forking, execing, and connecting take place in parallel, leading to fast startup even for large jobs.
+The startup messages traverse the ring quickly, so most forking, execing, and connecting takes place in parallel, leading to fast startup even for large jobs.
 The situation is then as shown in Figure 1, where the clients may be application MPI processes.
 Solid lines represent sockets, except for the vertical ones, which represent pipes.
 The dashed lines represent the trees of connections for forwarding stdout and stderr, and the dotted lines represent potential connections among the client processes.
 The dot-dashed line is the original connection from console to local daemon on a Unix socket, which is replaced during startup by the network connection to the first manager.